maybeee18/ml_lab/assignments/1_assignment_regression/1_assignment_writing_prompts.md

 Instructions:
 -----

-The goal of this part of the assignment is to communicate your work to both nontechnical and technical audicences.
+The goal of this part of the assignment is to communicate your work to both nontechnical and technical audiences.

 Deliverables:
 -----